-The following diversions will be in place for the above-listed road works:
+The following diversions will be in place for the road works listed above:

 M1 northbound traffic will exit at junction 18 and head north up the A5 to Gibbet Hill roundabout, then M6-bound traffic will travel south-west on the A426 to join the M6 at junction 1, while M1-bound traffic will travel north-east up the A426 to re-join the M1 at junction 20.

-10-12 May – Closure of A14 westbound from junction 2 to Catthorpe junction.
-(Also, closure of lane 1 of M1 to M6 northbound link road.)
+29 July and 1-5 and 8-12 August – Closure of A14 westbound from junction 2 to Catthorpe junction.

-A14 to M1 northbound traffic will be diverted onto the A45 at A14 junction 13 and head south-west on the A45 to join the M1 northbound at junction 15.
+A14 westbound traffic will exit at junction 13 and head south-west on the A45 to join the M1 northbound at junction 15.

-A14 eastbound traffic will continue down the M1 to junction 15, take the A45 north-east and join the A14 at junction 13.
+A14 eastbound traffic will continue south on the M1 to junction 15, then head north-east up the A45 and join the A14 at junction 13.

-M1 northbound traffic will be diverted up the M6 at junction 19 to M6 junction 1, then it will head north-east up the A426 to join the M1 at junction 20.
+M6 to M1 southbound traffic will exit at junction 1, head north-east up the A426 to Gibbet Hill roundabout and then travel south on the A5 to join the M1 at junction 18.